 Health is one of the most important parts of our lives, but successfully managing a hospital is one of the toughest jobs out there.
 A healthcare dashboard depicting the most important KPIs will help each manager to identify issues in real-time, ensuring the best possible patients’ care, as seen in the example below.

-The fast-moving-consumer goods industry requires special attention in ensuring the best possible supply chain.
+The fast-moving-consumer goods industry requires special attention in ensuring a smooth supply chain.
 Being fast means operational processes must be monitored in shorter time frames, but a long-term overview is also helpful to get a better focus on the bigger picture.
-This example below shows exactly how.
+The example below shows exactly how.

 You can see a quick overview of the most important FMCG KPIs which are displayed for a specific year, but each is then detailed with shorter time frames and current situations.
 It is important to track the on-time-in-full (OTIF) as this KPI shows whether your products are delivered on time, as agreed, with the exact quantity and correct place of delivery.

-The purpose of a KPI dashboard in the FMCG industry is simple: implementing the mentioned metric alongside with other critical metrics such as inventory turnover or out of stock rate on a single dashboard to increase the productivity of the department.
+The purpose of dashboarding in the FMCG industry is simple: implementing all the critical additional metrics such as inventory turnover or out of stock rate on a single cockpit to increase the productivity of the department.
 Less time will be spent on searching through spreadsheets and intelligent alarms will notify the managers as soon as an anomaly in the supply chain occurs.

 If you want to experience all the business-boosting benefits that these dashboards have on offer, create your own KPI story, and familiarise yourself with each example we have discussed, professional software like datapine might be the solution you were looking for!
 You can even take advantage of our built-in templates that will save you time in the designing process, and explore the revolutionary capabilities of our dashboard solutions for a 14-day trial, completely free!